SmythOS/smyth-docker-mcp/README.md

 ### Configure in Gemini CLI

-Gemini CLI can also connect to MCP servers.
 Create or edit `settings.json` and add an entry for this server.
-You can either let Gemini CLI spawn the server via a command, or connect to the SSE URL of a server you’ve already started.

 User-scoped config locations: